These frequently asked questions cover topics on everything from EERE's mission, tax credits and financial assistance to home energy and training.

 Energy and Vehicles

-Where is information on fuel economy and vehicles?
+Where can I find information on fuel economy and vehicles?

-Where are fueling stations for vehicles that run on an alternative fuel (biodiesel, ethanol, hydrogen, etc.)?
+Where can I find fueling stations for electric vehicles and alternative fuel vehicles (biodiesel, ethanol, hydrogen, etc.)?

-The EERE Alternative Fuels and Advanced Vehicles Data Center website has an Alternative Fueling Station Locator that you can access online or through your mobile device.
-The station locator can connect you to information on fueling stations dispensing biodiesel, compressed natural gas (CNG), ethanol, hydrogen, liquefied natural gas (LNG) and propane.
-It also provides information on electric vehicle charging stations.
+You can find alternative-fuel stations across the United States by visiting EERE’s Alternative Fueling Station Locator online or through your mobile device.
+The station locator can connect you to information on fueling stations dispensing biodiesel, compressed natural gas (CNG), ethanol, hydrogen, liquefied natural gas (LNG), and propane.
+It also provides locations for electric vehicle charging stations.

 How can our vehicle fleet reduce oil dependence?

-Through EERE's Alternative Fuels and Advanced Vehicles Data Center, you can access fleet-specific resources, including information on fleet experiences with alternative fuels, tips and implementation considerations for specific fleet types, and a Petroleum Reduction Planning Tool to help fleets create a strategy to reduce their reliance on conventional fuels.
-Fleets may also be eligible for technical assistance as they make the transition to alternative fuels.
+EERE's Alternative Fuels and Advanced Vehicles Data Center provides information on fleet experiences with alternative fuels, tips and implementation considerations for specific fleet types, and a Petroleum Reduction Planning Tool to help fleets create a strategy to reduce reliance on conventional fuels.
+Fleets may also be eligible for technical assistance as they transition to alternative fuels.